-Looks like it’s going to be another cold rainy day in Lilburn … ... well, not too cold.
+Replication in a Cold Dark Shop – Looks like it’s going to be another cold rainy day in Lilburn … ... well, not too cold.
 It’s 50° in the shop and I thought, Replication in a Moderately Cool Dark Shop, was too wordy a title.
 But at any rate, with one leg complete it was time to start making copies.
 I decided to spend a bit more time rounding out the next leg on the bench, which I hoped would make less work at the lathe.
 But wait!
-Looks like I was a bit over zealous in cutting in the corners the first go ...
+Looks like I was a bit over zealous...

-Lent, an Old English word meaning “spring,” the time of lengthening days, is that season of the Church between Ash Wednesday and Easter.
+Getting the Jump on Lent – Lent, an Old English word meaning “spring,” the time of lengthening days, is that season of the Church between Ash Wednesday and Easter.
 During the season of Lent, many Christians commit to fasting or giving up certain types of luxuries as a form of penance.
-There is however another school of thought, one of taking on or adding a Lenten spiritual discipline, such as reading a daily devotional or praying through a Lenten calendar, to draw oneself nearer to God.
-If you recall, my 2...
+There is however another school of thought, one of taking on or adding a Lenten spiritual discipline, such as reading a daily devotional or praying through a Lenten calendar, to draw oneself n...

 "The Woodwright's Shop" Episode Review #12: Roy wraps his thong around a lathe and warns us of crotch splinters...